anthonymoon2/TomoPudgy/README.md

 ## Usage
 - Add food items using the search bar.
 - View daily calorie totals and recommendations on your dashboard.
-- Monitor your virtual pet's weight as it reacts to your calorie intake.
+- Monitor your virtual pet's weight as it reflect to your calorie intake.

 ## Technologies Used
 Front-End: